PrefectHQ/prefect/server/README.md

 - `prefect server up --no-ui` will spin up the standard backend with no UI
 - `cd server/services/ui && npm run serve` will then run the UI in your local process, with hot reloading

+## License

+The contents of this directory are licensed under the Prefect Community License, which may be viewed in the LICENSE file in this directory or [https://www.prefect.io/licenses/prefect-community-license.pdf](https://www.prefect.io/licenses/prefect-community-license.pdf).